AdobeDocs/journey-optimizer.en/help/using/content-management/content-experiment.md

 ## Create your content {#campaign-experiment}

-1. Begin by creating and configuring your Email, SMS or Push notification [campaign](../campaigns/create-campaign.md) or [journey](../building-journeys/journeys-message.md) according to your requirements.
+1. Begin by creating and configuring your [campaign](../campaigns/create-campaign.md) or [journey](../building-journeys/journeys-message.md) according to your requirements.

 1. From the **[!UICONTROL Edit content]** window, start personalizing the treatment A.